pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 * Some elements can support HTML tags, such as the `abstract`.
 If you embed HTML within your document, remember to wrap the HTML within `<![CDATA[]]>` tags.
 * If your journal supports more than one locale, you can include translated terms in a separate entry.
 * If you make any typographical errors in the data you are trying to import, you may end up with duplicate or split entries: for example, if your journal already has a section "Articles" with the initials ART, but you mistype in your XML file `<abbrev locale="en">AR</abbrev>` instead of `<abbrev locale="en">ART</abbrev>`, a new journal section with the initials AR will be created, and that one article will be added to it.
 This is easier to fix before you run the import than it is to clean up after.
 * Consider validating your XML file with an editor like Liquid XML Editor or Oxygen XML.
-It is easier to find validation errors in these editors than through the import UI in OJS, OMP, or OPS.
+It is easier to find validation errors in these editors than through the import UI in OJS, OMP or OPS.

 ## QuickSubmit